fipo/slack-standup-bot/README.md

 2. Right-click the channel name → **"View channel details"**
 3. Scroll down and copy the **Channel ID**

-### 8. Get User IDs
+### 8. Get User IDs and Configure Standup Times

 1. Right-click on each team member's profile picture in Slack
 2. Click **"Copy member ID"**
 3. Collect all user IDs you want to ask for updates
-4. Note each user's timezone (e.g., America/New_York, Europe/London, Asia/Tokyo)
+4. Note each user's timezone (e.g., America/New_York, Europe/London, Europe/Sofia, Asia/Tokyo)
    - Find timezone names at [Wikipedia TZ Database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
+5. Determine the standup time (hour and minute) for each user in their local timezone

 ### 9. Configure Environment Variables